A Message From Our Founder

 Second, I want my staff to feel appreciated and cared for so they can provide creative and vibrant services for their clients.
 Staff at Project Courage enjoy caseload sizes that are a fraction the size of industry norms.
 This in turn allows them to care for themselves, develop professionally and collaborate with other stakeholders in the client’s treatment.
 We have fun at Project Courage and we work as a team to take on the disease of addiction.

 Third, from the first moments our clients pull up to our office they’ll sense the Project Courage difference.
 Why?
 Because we’re not tucked away in an industrial park, or in brick and mortar building on a hospital campus.
-We’re right on Main Street in beautiful downtown Old Saybrook.
+We’re at 130 Elm Street in Old Saybrook surrounded by nature and beautiful views.
 The aesthetics of our building both inside and out communicate commitment, warmth, and hope.

 Finally, we focus on implementation and creativity when delivering our services.
 The trend in the treatment industry is often to base treatment on meeting stipulations set by regulatory boards and third-party payers and consider client needs second.
 That’s not how we work at Project Courage.
 We’ve developed our programming on what research has suggested is effective and the collective wisdom of our staff from our professional and personal experiences.
 From here, we implement our treatment as it was meant to be, ensuring the fidelity of our modalities while simultaneously embracing the spirit of creativity to energize our services.
 As a final measure we continually measure our clients’ feedback on our services to make sure we’re on target with meeting their needs.